steven2358/kafbox/README.md

 Official web: https://sourceforge.net/projects/kafbox

-This toolbox is a collaborative effort: every developer wishing to contribute code or suggestions can do so through https://github.com/steven2358/kafbox
+This toolbox is a collaborative effort: every developer wishing to contribute code or suggestions can do so.
+More info below.

 Directories included in the toolbox
 -----------------------------------